By Vanit Sethi

 Today, the importance of the act can be understood by the fact that it has created a new class of people – RTI activists – who regularly file applications and petitions to get their concerns addressed.
 It has also created a culture of transparency in the country which the political class finds difficult to bypass.
 Political parties tried hard to resist coming under the act, but if the government bodies are under it, how can those who form the government not come under it?

 The movement for transparency in the country – carried forward by social activists like Aruna Roy and members of the Anna movement like Arvind Kejriwal, Kiran Bedi and Santosh Hegde – now intends to cover corporate entities and NGOs too.
 The RTI, as it stands, is the most empowering citizen’s right in the world today.
 We, the people of India, must make full use of this right to foster a culture of accountability among our public servants, and must be forever vigilant to guard against efforts to weaken it through motivated legislations.
 Eternal vigilance is the price of liberty.

 As I reached home, resolving to use this right at my disposal, the radio host on Manna Dey signed off with an apt and haunting song: Ae mere pyaare watan.

 - Vanit Sethi spent around quarter of a century working with newspapers in India and in the Gulf before returning home to a more relaxed and peaceful existence in one of the prettiest parts of India.
 He loves music, food, writing and reading.
-This is first of his blogs for Caravan.
+This is first of his blogs for Clarion.